0xAX/linux-insides/interrupts/interrupts-9.md

 early_initcall(spawn_ksoftirqd);
 ```

-Deferred interrupts are determined statically at compile-time of the Linux kernel and the `open_softirq` function takes care of `softirq` initialization.
+Softirqs are determined statically at compile-time of the Linux kernel and the `open_softirq` function takes care of `softirq` initialization.
 The `open_softirq` function defined in the [kernel/softirq.c](https://github.com/torvalds/linux/blob/master/kernel/softirq.c):

 ```C